Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 ## Background

 This SOP (Standard Operating Procedure) aims to provide background to and a framework for contributing to the SLF (Source Linkage Files) R project.
-It aims to be the first port of call of new contributors / team members, as well as a reference for existing team members.
+It aims to be the first port of call for new contributors / team members, as well as a reference for existing team members.

-Please feel free to edit this document with any additions or clarifications, either committing directly or by opening a Pull Request (PR) and asking for input on your changes from others.
+Please feel free to edit this document with any additions or clarifications, either by committing directly or by opening a Pull Request (PR) and asking for input on your changes from others.

 ### Acronyms reference